 Why have a mid-facelift?

 A mid-face lift is a surgical procedure designed to re-establish the heart-shaped contour of your younger face.
 You will notice a significantly less prominent nasolabial fold, a smoother contour under your eyes, and a higher cheek bone.
-In certain cases, Dr. Sullivan may also recommend using filler material or an implant to replace the bone or soft tissues that have diminished.
+In certain cases, Dr. Nogan may also recommend using filler material or an implant to replace the bone or soft tissues that have diminished.

 - To achieve the very best possible results for you, and